kradkor/temp/README.md

 file: msg to file
 host: msg to host
 user: msg to user screen
-*: msg to all user logginned
+*: Send msg to screen of all users loginned

 [example]
 authpriv.* /var/log/secure